Recognising that families may struggle to access traditional, in-person services due to:

 Bio

+Santanna joined the team as a volunteer to assist with administering the Online Parent Support Forum.
 She enjoys helping parents access online support, especially since, as a parent of a child with special educational needs and disabilities (SEND) and understands the difficulties of accessing support due factors like not being able to leave the house or you work full-time.
 The Online Forum provides parents with an outlet to access support online rather than in person.
+Santanna has four children; and one is diagnosed Autistic and ADHD, and her other child is on the pathway.